+IV.
 Resources

-The success of the present strategy rests on the ability of ISA to leverage the resources necessary for its implementation.
-In 2021, for the first time, the Council and the Assembly of ISA approved the allocation of a dedicated budget for capacity development activities, which, however, remains insufficient to address all the priority needs identified by developing States Members of ISA.
-35 Since 2017, the efforts made by the Secretariat have led to a significant increase in extrabudgetary contributions from several partners, which nonetheless remain too limited to respond to the magnitude of needs identified.
+38. The success of the present strategy rests on the ability of the Authority to leverage the resources necessary for its implementation.
+In 2021, for the first time, the Council and the Assembly of the Authority approved the allocation of a dedicated budget for capacity development activities, which, however, remains insufficient to address all the priority needs identified by developing States members of the Authority.
+Since 2017, the efforts made by the secretariat have led to a significant increase in extrabudgetary contributions from several partners, which nonetheless remain too limited to respond to the magnitude of needs identified.